Introduction

 - “What do you need to do your best work?”

-- “How do you like to receive feedback?”
+- “How would you like to receive feedback?”

 - “What happens if you miss a deadline?”